chrismabon/chrismabon.github.io/code.md

 <div class="gridwrap">
     <div class="gridright">
         <h2>Calculating the Julian Day</h2>
-        <p class="blocktext">The commonly-used Gregorian calendar is woefully-inadequate for use in
+        <p class="blocktext">The common Gregorian calendar is woefully-inadequate for use in
         astronomy and developing software: Try calculating the difference between two arbitrary times/dates in the Gregorian calendar.
 It isn't a simple subtraction operation, now is it?</p>
         <p class="blocktext">We require a linear time scale, one that can be expressed as a large (but simple)